-WSP has in place a global HSEQ Polic subsection below.
+WSP has in place a global HSEQ Policy Statement and program, which is described in the "Health & Safety" subsection below.

 Channels for Own Workforce to Raise Concerns

 For a description of our reporting mechanisms, including our Business Conduct Hotline, please see our management approach to Ethics and Integrity in these Disclosures, in the "Business Conduct" section, as well as our Reporting, Investigations, and Anti-Retaliation Policy.
 Where our employees are unionized, grievance procedures are also available in accordance with union governance.